 Mental Wellbeing and Altitude

-If you are hiking to altitude in the Carpathians — peaks in the Bucegi, Făgăraș, and Retezat ranges reach 2,500m — allow time to acclimatize.
-Altitude sickness is uncommon at these elevations for fit adults but can affect those climbing quickly from low altitude.
-Headache, nausea, and fatigue that don't resolve with rest warrant descent.
+If you are hiking to altitude in the Carpathians, peaks in the Bucegi, Făgăraș, and Retezat ranges reach 8200ft/2,500m so allow time to acclimatize.
+Altitude sickness can occur at these elevations, even for fit adults, since it affects those climbing quickly from low altitudes.

 In summary: get the TBE vaccine if you're hiking, take ticks seriously, carry good travel insurance, and know that in the major cities you'll find perfectly adequate private healthcare if something does go wrong.
-Romania is not an exceptionally risky destination — it just rewards a modest amount of preparation.
+Romania is not an exceptionally risky destination, but it does reward with some preparation.